OlayinkaBolarinwa/azure-terraform-setup/README.md

-Basically, just swap out enabled_logs → log and enabled_metric → metric.
-After making those changes for both the VM and NSG diagnostics, Terraform was happy again.

-After the fix, everything deployed cleanly:

 terraform init
 terraform plan
 terraform apply

-Got the VM running with a public IP, NSG rules applied, and diagnostics streaming to Log Analytics.
-No manual clicks in the portal — everything managed via Terraform.

-Notes to Self
+Everything deployed successfully:

+VM is running

+NSG rules are working

+Diagnostics are being sent to Log Analytics

+No manual setup was needed in the Azure Portal

+Notes:
-Always double-check the Terraform provider docs when something breaks.
-Stuff changes.
+Always check the official Terraform documentation when something doesn't work.

-Diagnostic settings seem to break often between provider versions — use log and metric, not enabled_logs.
+The syntax for diagnostic settings changes between provider versions.

+Using log and metric is the correct format for newer versions.

-Might want to split this into modules or files later, but for testing and learning, keeping it in one file was easier to manage.
+Later, this could be split into modules or separate files, but keeping everything in one file helped during the learning phase.

+---